zenml-io/zenml/examples/drift_detection/README.md

 # Explore Drift Detection

-Data Drift is something you often want to guard against in your pipelines.
+Data drift is something you often want to guard against in your pipelines.
 Machine learning pipelines are built on top of data inputs, so it is worth checking for drift if you have a model that was trained on a certain distribution of data.